pmsoftware/odietamo/README.rst

 `Oracle Data Integrator (ODI) <http://www.oracle.com/technetwork/middleware/data-integrator/overview/index.html>`_ is a ETL tool used in many enterprises to help manage data warehouses and similar large data sets.

-We discovered that a fundamental difficulty in working with ODI amoungst multiple development teams was that the source code for one ETL transaction is not stored as text in a IDE, but as chunks of text in different database tables.
+We discovered that a fundamental difficulty in working with ODI amongst multiple development teams was that the source code for one ETL transaction is not stored as text in a IDE, but as chunks of text in different database tables.

 This meant that every assumption about Agile development methodologies working with ODI is......broken.